University of Guilan: Academics

 The University of Guilan offers degrees in 55 fields for Bachelors, 35 fields for Masters, and seven fields for PhD studies.
-It is the largest university in the province.

 The institute has a department in Caspian Sea studies.

 The Caspian Journal of Environmental Sciences is a semi-annual official publication of AUCRS (Association of Universities of Caspian Region States), published by University of Guilan.
-There are other journals published in English or Persian languages by the university.

-There is a wide range of courses offered in the faculties of Science, Mathematics, Engineering, Agriculture, Humanities, Physical Education, Natural Resources, and the College of Art and Architecture.
+There is a range of courses offered in the faculties of Science, Mathematics, Engineering, Agriculture, Humanities, Physical Education, Natural Resources, and the College of Art and Architecture.
 More than 112 courses are on offer in 35 departments leading to B.Sc., M.Sc., B.A., M.A., and Ph.D. degrees.

 With nearly 650 faculty members, nine faculties, and three research centers, all in a very large campus, as well as some other places in Guilan province, the University of Guilan, is recognized as the largest and one of the most premier academic institutions in northern Iran.

-There are nearly 24,000 students in 112 fields of study, including undergraduate, postgraduate and research scholars.
+Ranking

 Campus

 The university is spread over four campuses with a total area of about 3 km2.

 Notable faculty members and honors

-There are several active and recognizable scientific faces in the University of Guilan; at least three of them are known as premier scientists within the 1 percent of the world's most pioneer scientists in the development of advanced sciences.
-In addition, several of its graduate students are studying in worldwide high-rank universities; although many students prefer to stay at the University of Guilan.
+There are active and recognizable scientific faces in the University of Guilan.

-Scientific books have been published during the last decades and internationally and nationally credible journals are published by the university press.

 Faculties

 The University of Guilan has spread over four campuses housing nine faculties, as well as an International Campus and some research centers.
-The main faculties are:
+The main faculties and their departments are: